 The Mountain Race, as it is locally known, was first run in 1960 as part of the village show and every year since 1973 (except in 2001 when the show was cancelled due to the Foot & Mouth outbreak).
 It is a traditional village show fell race, basically one from the showground field to the highest local peak and back.

-The race starts 1pm with registration from 11am-12.30pm in the church yard.
+The race starts 1pm with registration from 11am-12.30pm in the churchyard.
 Registrations on day only.
 Over 16s.
 Entry £5.

-Original Route (1973-2000): headed diagonally up the fields from the water works on the public footpath.
-The two stiles caused holdups for runners so the route was diverted to the main track.
+Revised Route (2002-2009): With crops in the lower fields the route was diverted to the main track for the 2002 race.
+This also stopped the queues for the stiles.
 The route change added an additional 200m to the length of the race.